 Students from around the world enrol in this unique four-year program, which combines hands-on studio work at Sheridan with an Honours Bachelor of Arts degree in Art and Art History from the University of Toronto Mississauga (artandarthistory.ca).
 You'll attend both schools concurrently, studying the visual arts across societies and centuries while you develop an artistic identity of your own.

 At Sheridan, discover a range of personal approaches to visual expression.
 Begin studio work in your first semester, and complete problem-based assignments in six studios: drawing, painting, sculpture/installation, print media, design and photography.
 In upper-level studios, refine your expertise by developing a body of self-directed artwork in a class environment of discussion and exchange.

 At UTM, take Art History courses that span from the ancient to the contemporary worlds.
 Learn different approaches to the analysis and interpretation of artefacts and understand the role of visual creativity in shaping cultures and communities.
 Additionally, learn about the history and methods of the discipline and have the opportunity to take courses in curatorial studies.

 Art speaks to us as individuals, and it helps us understand whole cultures.
 In the Art and Art History degree program, you’ll gain insight on both levels.

 At the end of this rigorous, challenging and rewarding program you'll have:

 - A complete portfolio

-- Two prestigious arts degrees — a four-year honours degree (with specialist certification) from UTM, and a three-year (equivalent) Sheridan diploma
+- Two prestigious arts degrees — a four-year bachelor of arts honours degree (in either two Major Programs or one Specialist Program) from UTM, and a three-year (equivalent) Sheridan advanced diploma

 - A broad variety of career opportunities